DekodeInteraktiv/hogan-core/README.md

 See the [Text Module](https://github.com/DekodeInteraktiv/hogan-text) for a complete example.

 ## Usage
 By default you will get a ACF Flexible Content group with all activated modules for post types `post` and `page`.
-The default wysiwyg editor will be replaced.
+The built in wysiwyg editor will be removed.

+### Customizing the default field group
+The default field group can be customized using these filters:
+- Insert custom fields before the Flexible Content field: `hogan/field_group/default/fields_before_flexible_content`
+- Insert custom fields after the Flexible Content field: `hogan/field_group/default/fields_after_flexible_content`
+- Override the location parameter `hogan/field_group/default/location`
+- Override the hide_on_screen parameter `hogan/field_group/default/hide_on_screen`

 ### Remove default field group
-If you dont want to use the default field group, or for some other reason want to customize the field group yourself, run this helper function in the theme setup.
+If you dont want to use the default field group, or for some other reason want to setup a customized field group yourself, run this helper function in the theme setup to disable the default group.

 ```php
 add_action( 'hogan/include_field_groups', function() {